Bachelor of Medicine, Bachelor of Surgery: United States

 Primarily US-educated MDs and Doctors of Osteopathic Medicine (DOs) go through four years of undergraduate education and apply to professional medical graduate schools with a competitive Medical College Admission Test score and GPA.
 They then go through two more years of didactic medical science study, and take the pass-fail USMLE Step 1 exam.
 DO students take a similar exam known as COMLEX Level 1.
 Following a pass, they then undergo experiential learning of medicine by taking part in patient care in clinics and hospitals under the close supervision of board-certified physicians.
 After this year, they take the Step 2 Clinical Knowledge exam and formerly took the Step 2 Clinical Skills exam as well.
-DO students take the COMLEX Level 2-Cognitive Evaulation exam and previously took the COMLEX Level 2-Performance Evaluation exam.
+DO students take the COMLEX Level 2-Cognitive Evaluation exam and previously took the COMLEX Level 2-Performance Evaluation exam.
 COMLEX 2-PE and Step 2 CS were discontinued in 2021 during the COVID-19 pandemic.
 They then go through one more year of experiential learning, often with elective rotations tailored to particular interests of study or future specialization.
 They also apply for the National Resident Matching Program in this year.
 Following their fourth and final year, they graduate from medical school and are awarded their MD or DO degree.
 If selected for a residency, they continue for a minimum of three to eight years in their specialty where they are officially licensed to practise after completion.
 New resident physicians, or interns, in the first year of residency, known as intern year or internship, often take the USMLE Step 3 exam or COMLEX Level 3 exam during that year.

 Undergraduate students applying to medical school also have the option to apply to an MD/PhD Medical Scientist Training Program at various academic institutions, which entails 7–8 years of primary medical education that is combined with a doctoral thesis.
 MD/PhD students are required to take all USMLE exams and postgraduate residency training if they wish to practise medicine.
 A few schools, such as Ohio University's Heritage College of Osteopathic Medicine or the Michigan State University College of Osteopathic Medicine, offer DO/PhD programs.